-It’s amazing how many companies don’t evaluate “how they are doing”
+It’s amazing how many Hispanic business owners don’t evaluate “how they are doing”

 Even when you aren’t intentional about it, you are leaving one.
 It should be a good one.
 I believe this is a question, business leaders should also consider.
 Focusing on turning a profit and actually working hard to succeed in your business is important but it’s not the only thing and it is definitely not what will add value to your life.

 As a Hispanic business owner you must remember that a healthy profit means that a community supports and appreciates the products and services you offer.
 If you want to maintain that or grow it beyond your imagination, then legacy planning should be on your to-do list.

 As a business leader, you knew what you wanted to do, what you needed to get to get your business off the ground.
 But now what?
 Most don’t consider how it will all end?

 Whether you started your business or someone gave you the position to lead it to the next level, legacy should be on your list of priorities.
 Sometimes all a company needs to build not only brand awareness but customer loyalty is caring.
 The good news is that won’t come out of your marketing budget yet it will have long term return on investment.
 Here’s my take on how you can get started on thinking about your Hispanic business legacy:

 You Dreamed Up The Beginning, Now Dream Up The End

 Stephen Covey wrote “begin with the end in mind”.
 You already have a business operating but how do you want others to view your business, how are those referrals going?

 Are people talking up what you offer?